pqy000/SemiTimeSeries/README.md

 ## Experiments results

-We mainly compare the lates two papers on time series supervised learning.
-[Second paper](https://haoyfan.github.io/papers/SemiTime_ICASSP2021.pdf) reproduces the results of [first paper](https://link.springer.com/chapter/10.1007/978-3-030-47426-3_39).
-Therefore, we will compare with their methods.
+We mainly compare the latest two papers on time series supervised learning.
+The [second paper](https://haoyfan.github.io/papers/SemiTime_ICASSP2021.pdf) reproduces the results of the [first paper](https://link.springer.com/chapter/10.1007/978-3-030-47426-3_39).
+Therefore, we will compare their methods.
 The experiment results show that the series saliency is also a useful augmentation.
 Now the more visualization results will be added (like t-sne).

 ---